DENTURE PROCESS

 STEP 4

-Wax bite blocks are made to fit you mouth.
+Wax bite blocks are made to fit your mouth.
 This enables us to take the correct measurements and construct new dentures that will both fit your mouth comfortably and look great.

 STEP 5

-Once the measurements have been recorded it’s important we transfer this to a dental articulator.
-This is a hinge device which replicates the jaw and allows us to set the teeth accordingly.
+Once the measurements have been recorded, we must transfer them to a dental articulator.
+This hinge device replicates the jaw and allows us to set the teeth accordingly.

 STEP 6